-Non-Native English Speakers as Teaching AssistantsUW System policy requires that non-native English speakers demonstrate proficiency in spoken English before they are assigned classroom duties as teaching assistants.
+Non-Native English Speakers as Teaching Assistants in L&SUW System policy requires that non-native English speakers demonstrate proficiency in spoken English before they are assigned classroom duties as teaching assistants.

-- If your department does not use the SPEAK test scoring guidelines to determine eligibility for teaching assistant assignments, you must submit to the Deanâs Office detailed information about the English proficiency of each non-native English speaking TA.
+- Note that if a department establishes an alternative method for determine eligibility for TA assignments, it must submit to the Deanâs Office detailed information about the English proficiency of each non-native English speaking TA.

 - Departments are required to have a system, publicized to students, for complaints concerning TA performance.

 If the SPEAK test is used to evaluate spoken-English proficiency, the following standard applies:

 - Students with a score greater than or equal to 50 may teach with no further English language testing requirements.

 - Students with a score of 45 can perform instructional duties that require spoken English only if also enrolled in a program to improve English skills.